-C.4.4 Expected benefits included in future premiums
+C.4.3 Expected benefits included in future premiums

-In calculating the best estimate of the technical provisions for the Credit line of business, the expected benefits included in the future premiums have not been taken into account (as a lower value of the best estimate in case of be positive or higher value in case of expected losses).
-The Company does not consider future business in this line due to the characteristics of its business, since nearly all its portfolio should be subject to a detailed analyses of the risk limits granted under the contact.
+In calculating the best estimate of the technical provisions, the expected benefits included in the future premiums have not been taken into account (as a lower value of the best estimate in case of be positive or higher value in case of expected losses).

+The Group does not consider future business in this line due to the characteristics of its business, since nearly all its portfolio should be subject to a detailed analyses of the risk limits granted under the contact.

 In calculating the best estimate for the Suretyship line of business of technical provisions, the expected benefits included in future premiums have been taken into account (as a lower value of the best estimate in case of be positive or higher value in case of expected losses).
-At December 31, 2020, the amount of these expected benefits was EUR 459 thousand, gross of reinsurance.
+At 31st December 2020, the amount of these expected benefits was EUR 459 thousand, gross of reinsurance.